AurelienGasser/planetocd/lexicon.md

 Lexicon
 =======

 Some OCD-related terms have no "official" translation in foreign languages.
-Planet OCD uses the following lexicon to ensure a consistent experience.
-This lexicon is not set in stone and any suggestion for improvement or correction can be submitted [via a pull request](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
+Planet OCD uses the following lexicon of preferred terms.

+This lexicon is not set in stone: please feel free to suggest improvements or corrections by submitting a pull request.

 | English       | Français |